thephm/signal_sqlite_md/README.md

 	- *NOTE: I had to try multiple older versions before I got one that would open the file*
     - the one that worke for me was v3.13 from https://nightlies.sqlitebrowser.org/win64-prerelease/
 2. Get your decrypted SQLite DB key
-    - On Windows, install [Signal Backup Tools](https://github.com/bepaald/signalbackup-tools) and run `signalbackup-tools_win.exe --showdesktopkey`
+    - On Windows, install [Signal Backup Tools](https://github.com/bepaald/signalbackup-tools) and run `signalbackup-tools_win.exe --showdesktopkey --ignorewal`
 4. Find the **path** to your Signal `db.sqlite` database file
     - For me, it was here: `C:\Users\micro\AppData\Roaming\Signal\sql\`
 5. Launch "DB Browser for SQLite (SQLCipher)" -- not the one without `(SQLCipher)`